 Health Effects of Cocaine

-- Rapid heartbeat and risk of heart attack
+- Rapid heart rate

-- High blood pressure
+- Increased blood pressure

 Health Effects of Prescription Opioids

 Not all dangerous drugs are illegal.
 Marijuana isn’t the only prescription drug that can cause health concerns.
 In fact prescription opioids cause more harm than all other drugs combined.
 The seriousness of this harm is only increasing.
 CNN.com reports that “[drug overdose death] estimates for the first nine months of 2016 were higher than the first nine months of the previous year, which had already reached an all-time high of 52,404.
 Of those, more than 33,000 were attributed to opioid drugs including legal prescription painkillers as well as illicit drugs like heroin and street fentanyl.”3 Opioids slow breath and heart rate.
 They weaken the immune system and increase the likelihood of disease.
 They impact well-being and put lives at risk.

 Finding Health at Black Bear Lodge

 No matter the drug used, addiction is one of the greatest health risks users face.
 Addiction steals your or a loved one’s health and happiness.
 It can steal lives and families.
 Fortunately, recovery is always an option.
 There is always hope for health and recovery.
 If you or someone you love struggles with drug abuse or addiction, call Black Bear Lodge.
 We provide comprehensive treatment that addresses all aspects of mental, physical and emotional health.
 Learn more about our programs and how we can help.
 Reach out today.

 1“Marijuana and Public Health: Health Effects.”
 Centers for Disease Control.
 26 Jan.
 2017.
 Accessed 5 Oct.
 2017.